marvinrobot42/ens160-aq/README.md

 Notes

 This is my first device driver project.
-It was inspired by Alexander Hübener's excellent ENS160 crate.
+I was inspired by Alexander Hübener's excellent ENS160 crate.
-I was not able to get that ENS160 crate working in my ESP32-C3 (unknown reason) so I created my own driver as a learning exercise.

 Usage